Boy Scout Troop 505

 Boys can earn any or all of these merit badges:

-• Which was first offered in 1910 and discontinued in 1992.
+First offered in 1910 and discontinued in 1992.

 Probably the most difficult of the resurrected badges is Signaling.
 Scouts will need to learn both Morse Code and Semaphore.
 Build your own Morse Code signalers, or take a trip to the Washington State History Museum in Tacoma, where they have Morse Code stations set up.
 For Semaphore, find out which parents are affiliated with the Navy.
 Or contact the Sea Scouts at the SSS Hurricane in Port Orchard.
 There are some of the Scouters on board the USS Turner Joy possess this skill.
 An overnighter on that restored ship may be the perfect time and place for your Scouts to learn this skill.